 See two copies of his “Internal Improvement as an Object of National Policy,” Adams Papers, Microfilms, Reel Nos.
 55 and 469.
 Benjamin Waterhouse reported that CFA “did credit to himself”

 (Waterhouse to JQA, 26 April 1825, Adams Papers), and Anne Royall wrote that “The modest youth was overwhelmed with applause” (Mrs.

 Royall to JA, 29 April 1825, Adams Papers).

 Cite web page as: Founding Families: Digital Editions of the Papers of the Winthrops and the Adamses, ed.C.
 James Taylor.
-Boston: Massachusetts Historical Society, 2015.
+Boston: Massachusetts Historical Society, 2016.